malvaro71/TheHouseOfPhi/README.md

-# MyPhysics
+# TheHouseOfPhi
-Website for physycs
+Website for physics showing how to represent mathematical expressions and svg coded drawings.